juananime/react-native-audiowaveform/README.md

 ## Usage

-So far, reac-native-audiowaveform just generates a image view wite the audio waveform data.
+So far, reac-native-audiowaveform just generates a image view with the audio waveform data.
 In order to show graphically a local audio file, use:
 ```javascript
 import WaveForm from 'react-native-audiowaveform';